softwaredevacademy/pid-exercise-functional/README.md

 ## Goals
-1. Introduction to functional programming:​ After doing this exercise we should be comfortable in using certain functional programming concepts such as higher order functions (map/filter/reduce).
+1. Introduction to functional programming:​ After doing this exercise we should be comfortable in using certain functional programming functions such as map/filter/reduce.
 2. Introduction to ES6 Javascript:​ After doing this exercise we should be familiar with basic usage of ES6 Javascript.
 3. Introduction to an npm project: After this exercise we should be comfortable with setting up a basic npm based project-